Mainland Australia: Natural resources

 Australia's separation from the other continents resulted in a long period of uplift, erosion and thick terrigenous deposition in rift valleys.
 It was these processes which over millions of years has led to the accumulation of Australia's main known mineral, oil and gas resources.
 Most of Australia's oil and gas exploration occurs off the mainland.
 However, on the mainland, the abundance of minerals (and thus metals) has formed the basis of Australia's dependence on mining; exporting much of these natural occurring resources overseas.

 Mining

-The Australian Mainland is host to some of the world's largest open-cut and underground mines.
-Across the mainland states (besides the ACT), there are over 350 operating mines (website), producing 19 useful rocks and minerals.
-These mines allow Australia to be one of the world's largest producers of: iron ore, coal, bauxite (aluminium ore), manganese, nickel, copper, gold, silver, cobalt, lead, copper, uranium, opal and diamond.
+The Australian mainland is host to some of the world's largest open-cut and underground mines.
+Across the mainland states (besides the ACT), there are over 350 operating mines, producing 19 useful rocks and minerals.
+These mines allow Australia to be one of the world's largest producers of iron ore, coal, bauxite (aluminium ore), manganese, nickel, copper, gold, silver, cobalt, lead, copper, uranium, opal and diamond.
 Some of the largest mines on the Australian mainland are listed below: